 So what should you be feeling at 20 weeks pregnant?
 Making it to 20 weeks pregnant probably feels pretty darn good.
 Your first trimester is under your belt, and your energy levels may be rebounding, making you feel stronger.
 Plus, increased estrogen and progesterone hormones mean your sex drive is high, and as long as your partner is up for it too, things are probably happening between the sheets.
 Of course, it wouldn’t be pregnancy if you weren’t dealing with some annoying symptoms.
 After all, your body is hard at work.
 Right now, those symptoms likely include swelling, heartburn, leg cramps and a few other things.
 Here are some of the typical 20 weeks pregnant symptoms you may experience:

 - Vaginal discharge.
 You can expect the discharge to keep increasing until delivery, a direct result of heightened hormone levels.
 But let your doctor know if the discharge is yellow, green or foul smelling.

 - Leg cramps.
 Do stretches regularly, and drink plenty of water to prevent your legs from cramping.

 - Heartburn and/or indigestion.
 As baby starts to crowd your digestive system, it might not work exactly as it did pre-pregnancy.
-Watch what you’re eating—acidic and spicy foods can cause tummy troubles.
+Watch what you’re eating if you’ve got heartburn or an upset stomach—acidic and spicy foods can cause tummy troubles.

 - High energy.
 Enjoy this energy (and libido) surge while it lasts!
 You might find yourself more fatigued in the third trimester.